 Find a trustworthy seller

-Your first decision (especially if buying second-hand) is whether to go with a dealer or a private seller.
+The next thing you'll need to do (especially if buying a used car) is decide whether to go with a dealer or a private seller.

-On AA Cars we make sure all our dealers are reputable – with many signed up to our AA Dealer Promise.
-For peace of mind:
+At AA Cars we make sure all our dealers are reputable.

 Do your due diligence before committing